I told you so

 - I document things that I have done, and nod towards where it’s headed.

-- For added accountability, I document things I am doing live (or in a way that’s always public, like my open stats page).
+- For added accountability, I document things I am doing live (or in a way that’s always public).

 Here’s what I don’t do:

 - Talk about what I am “going to do”.

 - Talk about goals or end results (those are out of my control).